User documentation for the HQS Spin Mapper

 Keyworded arguments

-• apply_pre_diagonalization: bool = True: Perform simplification of bath exclusive interactions and diagonalization of the resulting quadratic bath Hamiltonian.
+• apply_pre_diagonalization: bool = False: Perform simplification of bath exclusive interactions and diagonalization of the resulting quadratic bath Hamiltonian.

 • apply_cross_geometry: bool = False: Move the spin indices to the center of the system (speeds up subsequent DMRG calculations).